Azure/KAN/docs/tutorial/Security-Limiting-User-Access-to-your-KAN-Portal.md

 ## Set Up and Manage Authentication with Azure API Management (APIM)

-Install an API Management gateway and add your KAN endpoint as a backend target.
+Install an API Management gateway and add your SYMPHONY endpoint as a backend target.
 APIM is integrated with other Azure services such as Azure Active Directory (AAD).
 The use of AAD as an identity provider will now be enabled for user sign in on the developer portal.

 1. [Create an Azure API Management Instance: Quickstart - Create an Azure API Management instance](https://learn.microsoft.com/en-us/azure/api-management/vscode-create-service-instance)